peterheard01/logic-room/_posts/the-pitfalls-of-continuous-integration-and-deployment-article/2017-01-12-the-pitfalls-in-continuous-integration-and-continuous-deployment.md

 layout: post
 title: The Pitfalls in Continuous Integration/Continuous Deployment - and how to avoid them!
 author: Pete Heard
-excerpt: This article will discuss the main problems that occur in an automated release process using CI and CD ...
+excerpt: This article will discuss the potential pitfalls and problems in Continuous Integration and Continuous Deployment...
 thumbnail: 404.jpg
-category : digital-transformation
+category : agile-software-engineering
 date:   2017-01-12 06:05:50 +0000
 ---

-This article will discuss the potential pitfalls of [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) (CI and CD respectively).
+This article will discuss the potential pitfalls and problems in [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration){:target="_blank"} and [Continuous Deployment](https://www.agilealliance.org/glossary/continuous-deployment/){:target="_blank"} (CI and CD respectively).
 Most importantly we will discover how to avoid them.
 Since the purpose is to create software we will begin this discussion by thinking about it from a software development perspective; most problems can be reduced down to writing code so this is a good place to start from; a bottom up approach so to speak.

 ## What We Will Cover :